ZhifuWei/FAERec/Readme.md

 The term "Food" in the files refers to "Grocery and Gourmet Food".

-You can specify the corresponding backbone model by setting "--model_name"; "SASRec" is the default model.
+You can specify the corresponding backbone model by setting "--model_name" and "SASRec" is the default model.

 Run FAERec in the ```FAERec/src``` directory:
 ```